Ph.D., University of Kentucky, 2023

 B.A., Auburn University, 2015

-Austin Zinkle is a PhD candidate in history at the University of Kentucky where he studies twentieth century United States Social Movements, with an emphasis on youth activism.
+Austin Zinkle is a PhD graduate in history at the University of Kentucky where he studied twentieth century United States Social Movements, with an emphasis on youth activism.
 Originally from Knoxville, TN, Austin graduated from Auburn University in 2015 with a Bachelor of Arts in History.
 It was at Auburn that he established an academic interest in the movement organizing of the Civil Rights Era, specifically around the work of youth-centered groups like SNCC and CORE.
 This interest continued into his MA thesis research where Austin studied African American youth activism in Kentucky during the 1940s and 1950s, arguing that demonstrations and protests by NAACP Youth Councils in the border state not only articulated more radical anti-racist activism than older, adult organizers, but the work from these Youth Councils expanded the timeline of progressive youth demonstrations against civil and social injustices decades prior to the 1960 sit-ins.
-Currently, Austin is working on his dissertation detailing the rise, methodology, and culture of far-right youth organizing during the 1960s and 1970s.
+Austin's PhD dissertation continued a research interest on young people and details the rise, methodology, and evolution of radical racist right youth activism during the 1960s and 1970s.
 In his spare time, Austin enjoys playing his piano, basketball, and cheering on all things Auburn Tigers.

 Advisor: Anastasia Curwood